NPRG041: Programming in C++

 - Passing parameters: pass by constant lvalue reference (

-, read-only use, flexibility), pass by modifiable rvalue reference (T&& param
+const T& param, read-only use, flexibility), pass by modifiable rvalue reference (T&& param, ownership transfers)

 - Construction of objects: legacy initialization via